An experienced laparoscopic surgeon specialising in the treatment of gallstones and biliary tract disease, based in Bedfordshire and Hertfordshire.

 Areas covered include: Luton, Dunstable, Leighton Buzzard, Bedford, Hitchin, Stevenage, Welwyn Garden City, Hatfield, St Albans, Hemel Hempstead and Berkhamsted.

 Following his medical training at Edinburgh University Medical School, Mr Whitelaw underwent higher surgical training at various London hospitals including University College Hospital, The Royal Marsden, Hammersmith Hospital and the Chelsea and Westminster.
-A highly skilled laparoscopic surgeon, he has been Consultant Bariatric and Pancreatobiliary Surgeon at Luton and Dunstable Hospital since 2004, and Clinical Director of Surgery since 2009.
+A highly skilled laparoscopic surgeon, he has been Consultant Bariatric and Pancreatobiliary Surgeon at Luton and Dunstable Hospital since 2004.

 What is laparoscopic gallbladder surgery?